stefanyayala/Machine-Learning-Fundamentals/README.md

 ## Projects

 ### 1. **[Carseats Predictive Models](carseats-predictive-models/README.md)**
-This project involves building predictive models to estimate sales based on various features like price, advertising budget, and location.
-The goal is to predict car seat sales in different markets using regression techniques.
+This project involves building predictive models to estimate car seat sales based on various features such as price, advertising budget, and location.
+The goal is to predict car seat sales across different markets using classification techniques.
 The analysis includes data preprocessing, model training, testing, and evaluation, with a focus on interpreting model results for business decisions.

 **Key Concepts**:
 - Predictive modeling
-- Linear regression
-- Feature selection and importance
+- Random Forest, Naïve Bayes, and Decision Tree classification
-- Model evaluation
+- Model evaluation using metrics like accuracy and gain charts
+- K-Nearest Neighbors (KNN) for classification
+- Feature normalization and tuning KNN hyperparameters
 ---

 ### 2. **[Wine Quality Prediction](wine-data-classification/README.md)**